-Sample Entry: The Special Populations Counselor (Bluebonnet Campus) will hold monthly support group meetings for women enrolled in targeted programs.
+Bluebonnet Campus - The Special Populations Counselor will hold monthly support group meetings for women enrolled in targeted programs.

-Sample Entry: In collaboration with the Special Populations Counselor (Bluebonnet Campus), the Automotive Technology instructors will implement an action plan to retain women in the Automotive Technology Program, evaluate the success of the strategies in that plan, and identify successful strategies that are transferrable to other CTE programs.
+Bluebonnet Campus - In collaboration with the Special Populations Counselor, the Automotive Technology instructors will implement an action plan to retain women in the Automotive Technology Program, evaluate the success of the strategies in that plan, and identify successful strategies that are transferrable to other CTE programs.

-Sub-entry: Special Populations Counselor and AT instructors will develop an action plan.
+Sub-strategy: Special Populations Counselor and AT instructors will develop an action plan.